tjphoton/CarND/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Recognition.md

 The figure below listed one image for each traffic sign type in the training data set.
 ![All traffic signs][image1]

-Below is a histogram chart showing how the number of training data set labels are distributed.
+Displayed below is a histogram chart showing how the number of training data set labels are distributed.
 The x axis shows the sign label, while the height of each bin shows the number of images for each label.
 It's clear the data sampling distribution is uneven among diffrent traffic signs, with the largest number is roughly 10 times larger than the smallest one.
 This non-uniform distribution will affect the accuracy for these under-sampled signs.

 ![distribution of traffic sign labels][image2]

 ### Design and Test a Model Architecture